-A private plaintiff who files a successful claim may receive between 15 and 25 percent of any recovery if the North Carolina Attorney General intervenes in the matter.
+•Whistleblower awards - A whistleblower who files a successful claim may receive between 15 and 25 percent of any recovery if the North Carolina Attorney General intervenes in the matter.
 If the whistleblower successfully prosecutes the case on his own, he may receive between 25 and 30 percent of the amount recovered.
-The court may reduce the amount of the award if the plaintiff planned or initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+The court may reduce the amount of the award if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.

-The Act also protects whistleblowers from retaliation by their employers for filing a claim or assisting the state with its own claim.
+•Whistleblower protection - The North Carolina False Claims Act also protects whistleblowers from retaliation by their employers for filing a claim or assisting the state with its own claim.

 As added by Session Law 2009-554 and amended by Session Law 2010-96

 § 1-605.
 Short title; purpose.

 (a) This Article shall be known and may be cited as the False Claims Act.

 (b) The purpose of this Article is to deter persons from knowingly causing or assisting in causing the State to pay claims that are false or fraudulent and to provide remedies in the form of treble damages and civil penalties when money is obtained from the State by reason of a false or fraudulent claim.